obonaventure/cnp3/book/transport/footnotes.rst

 .. [#fnagleip] This TCP segment will then be placed in an IP header.
 We will describe IPv4 and IPv6 in the next chapter.
 The minimum size of the IPv4 (resp.
 IPv6) header is 20 bytes (resp.
 40 bytes).

 .. [#fmss500] When these measurements were taken, some hosts had a default MSS of 552 bytes (e.g. BSD Unix derivatives) or 536 bytes (the default MSS specified in :rfc:`793`).
-Today, most TCP implementation derive the MSS from the maximum packet size of the LAN interface they use (Ethernet in most cases).
+Today, most TCP implementations derive the MSS from the maximum packet size of the LAN interface they use (Ethernet in most cases).

 .. [#faveragebandwidth] A precise estimation of the maximum bandwidth that can be achieved by a TCP connection should take into account the overhead of the TCP and IP headers as well.